UCDElecSoc/MakerLabs26/docs/Lab2/Challenge1.md

 ---

 ## Objectives
-- Using your code and designs from [Task 1](Task1), build the circuit in real life!
+- Using your code and designs from [Task 4](Task4), build the circuit in real life!
 - Once you're done and it's working, show a TA.

 ---

 ## Equipment
-- TinkerCAD account (with design from [Task 1](Task1))
+- TinkerCAD account (with design from [Task 4](Task1))
 - x1 Arduino Uno
 - x1 Servo (9g or any other)
+- x1 Potentiometer
-- x3 Male-to-Male jumper wires
+- x6 Male-to-Male jumper wires

 ---